MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 ### Remarks

-One advantage of `swap` is that the types of objects that are being stored are determined automatically by the compiler and do not have to be explicitly specified.
-Don't use explicit template arguments such as `swap<int, int>(1, 2)` when you use `swap` because it is unnecessarily verbose and adds complex rvalue reference problems that might cause compilation failure.
+One advantage of `swap` is that the types of objects that are being stored are determined automatically by the compiler and don't have to be explicitly specified.
+Don't use explicit template arguments such as `swap<int, int>(1, 2)` when you use `swap` because it's verbose and adds complex rvalue reference problems that might cause compilation failure.

 ## <a name="tochars"></a> tochars